About this section

 - Ensuring that existing pavement and streets are maintained to ensure that disabled people and others can use them safely.

-- Ensuring that new and upgraded pavement and streets meet best practice in inclusive design.
+- Ensuring that new and upgraded pavement and streets (including new cycling infrastructure) meet best practice in inclusive design.

 - Engaging with disabled people, older people and others in the design of new schemes to improve walking, wheeling and cycling journeys.

 The Equality Commission